emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

       * **`PROD_EKS_HOST`** This is the public IP address of the Prod EKS Worker Node.
 We will get this from the Prod Infrastructure build.

-      Once variables are updated make sure to `git commit` and
+      Once variables are added make sure to do a `git commit` and `git push` to update your forked repo.

    ```